Are Electric Scooters the Future? How Do They Actually Work?

 Although manual and electric kick- or push-start scooters have both been around for some time, the popularity of the latter has risen steadily over the past two decades.

-Perhaps the central development in the design and marketing of today’s e-scooters is that children are no longer the primary audience.
+Perhaps the central development in the design and marketing of today’s e-scooters is children are no longer the primary audience.

 Make no mistake, the targets are still young.
 They just happen to have a different set of priorities.